NieneB/InternshipReport/index.md

 - Soil properties as colours of the fields.
 Or pattern of the specific soil type.
 Like stones, clay, sand etc.
 Giving colours or patterns to the fields according to the soil property.
 Like a *Stonefield* or *Redfield*.
 - Pop-ups with explanations and texts.
 Linking field-names to textual explanation, adding pictures of the surroundings and landscape characteristics.
 Vegetation types, animal occurrence.
 - Adding pictures or symbols of vegetation types and animals on the transect line.
 As well as houses to indicate towns and cities.
 Water bodies as blue dips in the transect line.
 Give more explanation per category or field-name type.
-Include pictures of trees, shrubs, plants or animals with which the field name is connected.
+Include pictures of trees, shrubs, plants or animals with which the field-name is connected.
 - Creating a small 3D landscape by adding multiple transect lines, stacked in front of each other.
 - Link stories provided to the line, so pop-ups with provided stories from the book.